-That statement doesn’t ring true for me at all, I have 3 daughters, all with different textured natural hair and with me having natural hair for some 18 plus years.
+That statement doesn’t ring true for me at all, I have 3 daughters, all with different natural hair texture and with me having natural hair for some 18 plus years.
 Do my daughters love their natural hair?
-Not at all, they do not yet see the beauty in having such beautiful woolly textures, they are more caught up with being a Disney Princess like Elsa and Anna. (ba-ham bug to the movie industry)
+Not at all, they do not yet see the beauty in having such woolly textures, they are more caught up with being a Disney Princess like Elsa and Anna. (ba-ham bug to the movie industry)

-How does a mother teach her daughters and sons to accept and appreciate the natural state of black women’s hair?
-Not needing to wear wigs all the time or straightening their own curly textures, or having our sons finding natural hair unattractive in black women
+How does a mother teach her daughter/s and son/s to accept and appreciate the natural state of black women’s hair?
+Not needing to wear wigs all the time or straightening their own curly textures, or having our son/s finding natural hair unattractive in black women

-I always thought by wearing my hair natural would be enough; I thought leading by example would do the trick for my kids, right?
+I always thought by wearing my own natural hair would be enough; I thought leading by example would do the trick for my kids, right?
 I figured if they saw my hair natural it would be just normal to accept how they look and not identify with a model with straight hair, because girls identify beauty in their mothers first, right?

 I can remember that moment I heard my 2-year-old, Sway, saying she didn’t think she was beautiful.
 I was carrying her in my arms one Sunday evening at one of our usual weekend spots for our family, Devon House in Kingston Jamaica, we go there on the weekend for ice cream, outside play and for them to socialise with other kids their age.
 As we were leaving the ice cream section to head to the park she saw an Indian baby girl, also in her mom’s arms.
-Sway looked at the little girl and smiled and then whispered to me how beautiful the little girl was with her waist length shiny black hair.
+Sway looked at the little girl and smiled and then whispered to me how beautiful the little girl was with her waist-length shiny black hair.
 I asked her don’t you think you’re beautiful and she said flatly,

 “no mommy, I’m not, she is soooo beautiful.
 She has long hair and mine isn’t like that”